tinySSB/tiny-ssb-spec/README.md

 requiring the full feed ID, sequence number, and previous message ID to be included in each packet.
 It works by being a predictable value: based on the previous message's fields, the DMX value of the packet for the subsequent message can be computed.
-The received thus can know what DMX value to expect.
+The receiver thus can know what DMX value to expect.